What is an ashwath katte?

 TALK @BIC: Vanishing Ashwath Kattes

-In India, there are social and religious practices intersecting with the process of urbanization at various levels.
-This talk is based on research that looks at how people are able to generate and sustain small, public spaces or ashwath kattes in the city of Bangalore through worshipping the peepul tree.
-It finds that while these are sacred spaces, they are also inclusive spaces for women, children and the elderly.
+A talk that shared our research on how people are able to generate and sustain small, public spaces or ashwath kattes in the city of Bangalore through worshipping the peepul tree.
+We have found that while these are sacred spaces, they are also inclusive spaces for women, children and the elderly.
 The social interactions generated contribute to the collective memory of a place.
-It proposes that the higher the collective memory, the lesser the chances of the government encroaching upon these public spaces.

 EXHIBITION @BIC: Vanishing Ashwath Kattes